Disinfection vs. Cleaning - What's the Difference?

 Due to the pandemic and businesses now preparing to re-open, we are getting a lot of calls asking for a “deep clean”.
 Yet, when we ask them questions to determine what they are really looking for, we are discovering what they are really seeking is disinfection.
 This also prompts a discussion of the differences between cleaning and disinfection.
-It is important to know the difference.
+It is important to know the difference, ask the right questions, and know what service you're getting.

 What is Deep Cleaning?